 Modern Slavery Statement

 This statement sets out B-Loony’s actions to understand all potential modern slavery risks related to its business and to put in place steps that are aimed at ensuring that there is no slavery or human trafficking in its own business and its supply chains.
-This statement relates to actions and activities during the financial year 1st January 2017 to 31st December 2017.

 As part of the manufacturing sector, the organisation recognises that it has a responsibility to take a robust approach to slavery and human trafficking.